Client

 Bellambi Station Upgrade

-Degnan delivered the Bellambi Station Upgrade as part of the Transport Access Program, a NSW Government initiative to provide a better experience for public transport customers by delivering accessible, modern, secure and integrated transport infrastructure.
+Degnan successfully delivered the Bellambi Station Upgrade as part of the Transport Access Program, a NSW Government initiative aimed at providing accessible, modern, and secure transport infrastructure.

-For this project, we closely collaborated with DesignInc, Coomaditchie United Aboriginal Corporation, as well as premier artists Lorraine Brown and Narelle Thomas, incorporating oceanic themes into the station’s stunningly beautiful architectural elements, providing an enriching experience for commuters.
+For this project, Degnan closely collaborated with DesignInc, Coomaditchie United Aboriginal Corporation, as well as premier artists Lorraine Brown and Narelle Thomas, incorporating oceanic themes into the station’s stunningly beautiful architectural elements, which display the wobbegong shark and stingray which both hold much significance in the local Indigenous cultures

 • construction of a new station building with new accessible amenities